-Webcams and CCTV where used:
+21.5 Webcams and CCTV where used:

 - Where the School uses CCTV, it is for security and safety.
 Designated staff have access to CCTV (see front sheet) Notification of CCTV use is displayed at the front of the School.
-Please refer to the hyperlink below for further guidance https://ico.org.uk/about-the-ico/consultations/cctv-code-of-practice-revised/ - Misuse of any webcam by any member of the School community will result in sanctions (as listed under the 'inappropriate materials' section of this document) - Cameras can be found around the School site.
+Further guidance can be found on the ICO website. - Misuse of any webcam by any member of the School community will result in sanctions (as listed under the 'inappropriate materials' section of this document) - Cameras can be found around the School site.
 Notification is given in the areas filmed by cameras by signage - o Parents/carers and staff are notified of the use of CCTV in the relevant Privacy Notice - Webcams include any camera on an electronic device which is capable of producing video.
 School policy should be followed regarding the use of such personal devices - We do not use publicly accessible webcams in School - Webcams will not be used for broadcast on the internet without prior parental consent